Romanian president weighs options for PM after vote

 Ponta's Social Liberal Union (USL) won up to 60 percent of votes in Sunday's parliamentary election, results showed.
 The electoral system could give it an even bigger share of seats in the Balkan country's parliament, putting Ponta in a strong position in a power struggle with the right-wing Basescu.

-Basescu had said he would not ask Ponta to be prime minister again after the USL failed to impeach him in July.
-While he has since softened his tone, he could try to split the USL by naming someone else from the alliance of leftists and liberals.
+Basescu had said he would not ask Ponta to be prime minister again after the USL failed to impeach him in July and while he has since softened his tone, he could try to split the USL by naming someone else from the alliance of leftists and liberals.

-Any uncertainty over a new government would delay talks over a new deal with the International Monetary Fund to replace a 5-billion-euro (4 billion pounds) agreement expiring in early 2013.

 On many indicators, Romania trails other ex-communist neighbours like Hungary, Poland and the Czech Republic.